 may not transfer any of their already worked hours to another family.

-Can I donate products or services to complete my work assessment?
+Can I donate products or services to complete my volunteer hours?

-The donation of products may count toward volunteer assessment hours.
-Donations must be approved by the CYHA Board and not be for raffle related items for fundraising events.
-Hours will be granted at a rate of one hour for each $200 in value.
-In lieu of volunteer hours you may

-request documentation for these products for tax purposes.
-The donation of services that affect

-the operation of the rink (i.e. plumbing, electrical, carpentry, legal services, accounting, etc.)

-without reimbursement may count toward volunteer assessment hours, upon approval from the Facilities Committee Board Chair.
+The donation of products or services will not count toward volunteer hours.
+In rare situations, an exception may be made with prior board approval.

 My skater was moved to a higher level.
 Which level of hours am I responsible for?